schollz/lorenzos-drums/README.md

 ![image](/img/150214610-62e945ed-bae6-44cf-b62a-e2ec63daad93.png)

-this is a norns script that allows you to manipulate a high-quality drumset composed of many meticulously captured samples from [Lorenzo Wood](https://www.lorenzowoodmusic.com/)  (shared through [www.pianobook.co.uk](https://www.pianobook.co.uk/packs/lorenzos-drums-v1/)).
+this is a norns script that allows you to manipulate a high-quality drumset composed of many meticulously captured samples from [Lorenzo Wood](https://www.lorenzowoodmusic.com/)  (shared through [www.pianobook.co.uk](https://www.pianobook.co.uk/packs/lorenzos-drums-v1/)). each drum hit is composed of ~6 samples which are mixed according to the current mic positions (up to three positions) and velocity (interpoalted between two velocities of up to eight layers).

 ## Requirements